wpcorner/footnotes-made-easy/readme.txt

 == Description ==

-Footnotes Made Easy is a simple, but powerful, method of adding footnotes into your posts and pages.
+Footnotes Made Easy is a simple, but powerful, method of adding footnotes to your posts and pages.

 **Key features include...**